I am a BACP Registered Senior Accredited Counsellor / Psychotherapist (MBACP).

 I am a full member of the British Association of Counselling and Psychotherapy (BACP).

-My approach and integrative framework is 'trauma-informed pluralistic art psychotherapy & psychotherapy'.
+My approach is 'trauma-informed pluralistic art psychotherapy & psychotherapy'.

 I adhere to the BACP's (2018) Ethical Framework for the Counselling Professions and the BACP's relevant competence frameworks.